mozzie/mathathon17/README.md

 1) Upload solution to mathathon17-server

 ## Other
 Organizers requested "simple java" to be used in the project.
 It's a simple base that was distributed to every team with a very simple running solution.
+Buzzwords: Java, Maven